WebKit: JavaScriptCore

 JavaScriptCore is a framework that provides a JavaScript engine for WebKit implementations, and provides this type of scripting in other contexts within macOS.
 JavaScriptCore is originally derived from KDE's JavaScript library KJS (which is part of the KDE project) and the PCRE regular expression library.
-Since forking from KJS and PCRE, JavaScriptCore has been improved with many new features and greatly improved performance.
+Since forking from KJS and PCRE, JavaScriptCore has added many new features and greatly improved performance.

 On June 2, 2008, the WebKit project announced they rewrote JavaScriptCore as "SquirrelFish", a register-based bytecode interpreter replacing the original AST-walking interpreter.
 The project later evolved into SquirrelFish Extreme (abbreviated SFX, marketed as Nitro), announced on September 18, 2008, further speeding up JavaScript execution by introducing Just-in-time compilation.

 An optimizing just-in-time (JIT) compiler named FTL was announced on May 13, 2014.
 It uses LLVM to generate optimized machine code.
 "FTL" stands for "Fourth-Tier-LLVM", and unofficially for faster-than-light, alluding to its speed.
 As of February 15, 2016, the backend of FTL JIT is replaced by "Bare Bones Backend" (or B3 for short).